Using Your Hunger ScaleFeb 03, 2022

 There are two types of hunger: physical and emotional.
 In earlier blogs about Emotional Eating and Head Hunger, I talked about various "mechanics" that trigger this type of eating.
 These could be habits and feelings such as anxiety, loneliness and anger.
-I also explored some of the mechanics of physical hunger but now I would like to dive a little further into answering the questions, "Am I hungry," "Why?," and "How can I self-regulate this?"
-Here are some important points in this blog:
+In these blogs I explored some of the mechanics of physical hunger but now I would like to dive a little further into answering the questions, "Am I hungry?"
+"Why?," and "How can I self-regulate this?"
+You do this by using your hunger scale.

 Why you feel physical hunger

 Sometimes wrangling with your hunger can often be just wrangling with head hunger (“It’s lunchtime so I’m hungry for lunch”), heart hunger (“I’m lonely and food always makes me feel better”) or habit (“I always pick up and eat a croissant when I pass this bakery”).

 But what are the mechanics of physical hunger?